samvera/hyrax/README.md

 # Managing a Hyrax-based app

-The [Hyrax Management Guide](https://github.com/projecthydra/hyrax/wiki/Hyrax-Management-Guide) provides tips for how to manage, customize, and enhance your Hyrax application, including guidance specific to:
+The [Sufia Management Guide](https://github.com/projecthydra/sufia/wiki/Sufia-Management-Guide) provides tips for how to manage, customize, and enhance your Hyrax application, including guidance specific to:

 * Production implementations
 * Configuration of background workers